-(f) An agreement that waives or limits a right or duty under this section is contrary to public policy and is unenforceable except as provided under subsection (c).
+(f) An agreement that waives or limits a right or duty under this section is contrary to

+1 public policy and is unenforceable except as provided under subsection (c).
 2 SECTION 6.
 PRIVACY POLICY.
-3 (a) A data controller shall provide an individual with a reasonably accessible, clear, and 4 meaningful privacy policy that discloses: 5 (1) categories of personal data collected or processed by or on behalf of the 6 controller; 7 (2) categories of personal data the controller provides to a data processor or 8 another person, and the purpose of the disclosures; 9 (3) compatible data practices that will routinely be applied to the personal data by 10 the controller or by authorized processors; 11 (4) incompatible data practices that will be applied to the personal data by the 12 controller or by authorized processors with consent; 13 (5) the procedures by which an individual may exercise a right under Section 5; 14 (6) the identification of any state, federal, or international privacy laws or 15 frameworks with which the controller complies; and 16 (7) the identity of any voluntary consensus standards that the controller has 17 chosen to adopt.
+3 (a) A data controller shall provide an individual with a reasonably accessible, clear, and 4 meaningful privacy policy that discloses: 5 (1) categories of personal data collected or processed by or on behalf of the 6 controller; 7 (2) categories of personal data the controller provides to a data processor or 8 another person, and the purpose of the disclosures; 9 (3) compatible data practices that will routinely be applied to the personal data by 10 the controller or by authorized processors; 11 will (4) incompatible data practices that the controller knows at the time of collection be applied to the personal data by the . - - - Commented [JH28]: The nature of this definition is that restricts subsequent uses that may not be anticipated at the time of collection.
+That subset cannot be included in the 12 controller or by authorized processors with consent; definitinon, 13 (5) the procedures by which an individual may exercise a right under Section 5; 14 (6) the identification of any state, federal, or international privacy laws or 15 frameworks with which the controller complies; and . - - - Commented [HJ29]: This could be a long list and will n be meaningful to residents of individual states.
+It also ope 16 (7) the identity of any voluntary consensus standards that the controller has the door to class action lawsuits challenging these statemer for laws other than this one.
+17 chosen to adopt.
 18 (b) The privacy policy required in part (a) must be reasonably available at the time 19 personal data is collected from an individual.
-If the controller maintains a public website, the 20 controller must provide notice under this section using the website.
-This is so even if the 21 controller provides a different reasonable form of notice at the time personal data is collected 22 from the individual.
-23 (c) The [Attorney General] at any time may review the privacy policy of a data controller
+If the controller maintains a public website, the . - - - Commented [HJ30]: How does this work if a 3 rd party actually collects the personal data on behalf of a controller 20 controller must provide notice under this section using the website.
+This is so even if the actually concers the personal data on behalf of a controller 21 controller provides a different reasonable form of notice at the time personal data is collected 22 from the individual.
+23 (c) The [Attorney General] at any time may review the privacy policy of a data controller Commented [JH31]: Move to the enforcement section.